Dreaming of an island getaway will only get you so far. Drinking a Blue Hawaiian will help get you a little farther.

 - Add the crushed ice.
 Blend until a creamy consistency has been achieved.

-- Garnish with a slice of pineapple and a maraschino cherry.
+- Pour the mix into a chilled glass.
+Garnish with a slice of pineapple and a maraschino cherry.

 Nutrition

-Tips & Tricks to Making the Perfect Blue Hawaiian
+Similar Cocktails to the Blue Hawaiian

 Leave a Comment